 In general, the state spaces $\mcF(L)$ are not multiplicative under disjoint union, and there are only inclusions

 Due to the neck-cutting formula, which can be applied only if the cutting circle is disjoint from $\sigma$-circles, there is a restrictive case of multiplicativity,

 where $\SS^1$ denotes an undecorated circle.
 State spaces $\mcF(L)$ are trivial for many decorated one-manifolds $L$, for instance if the endpoint labels $\sigma$ cannot be matched in pairs, keeping track of co-orientations.
-Here it's convenient to at least allow co-orientation reversal together with changing $\sigma$ to $\sigma^{-1}$.
+Here, it is convenient to at least allow co-orientation reversal together with changing $\sigma$ to $\sigma^{-1}$.
 Such a reversal (or flip) may happen anywhere along a defect circle or line.
-Along a defect circle, the total number of reversals must be even, so that locally along a circle there's a well-defined co-orientation, with flips along reversal points, see Figure~\ref{fig5_13}.
+Along a defect circle, the total number of reversals must be even, so that locally along a circle there is a well-defined co-orientation, with flips along reversal points, see Figure~\ref{fig5_13}.

-In general, we don't know much about the state spaces $\mcF(L)$ for collections of decorated circles as above.
-Furthermore, it would be natural to look for extensions of these theories to networks, where lines labelled $\sigma$ and $\tau$ can merge into a line labelled $\sigma\tau$, as we now explain.
+In general, we do not know much about the state spaces $\mcF(L)$ for collections of decorated circles as above.
+Furthermore, it would be natural to look for extensions of these theories to networks, where lines labeled $\sigma$ and $\tau$ can merge into a line labeled $\sigma\tau$, as we now explain.